 - More weird and wonderful papers from the early days of the Royal Society

 - Why (more limited!) coauthorship is great fun

 - Problems arising when coauthors aren’t available to approve submissions (and how to avoid them)

 *The very first “coauthored” paper seems to be this: “An Extract of a Letter Containing Some Observations, Made in the Ordering of Silk-Worms, Communicated by That Known Vertuoso, Mr. Dudley Palmer, from the Ingenuous Mr. Edward Digges” (Philosophical Transactions of the Royal Society 1:26-27, and isn’t that a great title?).
 But it’s a little hard to tell, because in the 1600s conventions for authorship – and even for listing authorship in print – hadn’t yet coalesced.
 Palmer’s role seems to have only been to forward to the Royal Society (as a member) a letter from his cousin Digges (a non-member).
 This wouldn’t of course, merit coauthorship today.
 One hopes.

 **Statistics from Glänzel and Schubert (2005) Analyzing scientific networks through co-authorship, in Moed et al. (eds) Handbook of quantitative science and technology research: the use of publication and patent statistics in studies of S&T systems Kluwer, New York, NY, pp. 257-276.
-When my writing book becomes available, there’s a longer discussion of coauthorship there.
+My book, The Scientist’s Guide to Writing, includes a longer discussion of coauthorship.

 ***By which I mean, it’s even in Wikipedia.